miikasyvanen/ultimaker-cura-aarch64/README.md

-# ultimaker-cura-aarch64
+# Ultimaker Cura for ARM64
-Ultimaker Cura for arm64 Single Board Computers
+Ultimaker Cura for ARM64 based Single Board Computers

 Purpose of this repository is to share Ultimaker Cura AppImage for ARM64 devices and instructions to build both Ultimaker Cura and AppImage.